devbisme/KiPart/docs/usage.rst

 When the option ``-r xilinx7`` is used, the individual pin files or entire .zip archives for the `Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.

-When the option ``-r psoc5lp`` is used, the pin file contains the pinout text extracted from a Cypress PSoC5LP datasheet.

 When the option '-r stm32cube' is used, the input file should be the pin layout file exported from the STM32CubeMx tool.
 To create this file; create a project with STM32CubeMx then from window menu select